Commonly found in Hillside Woods

 Privet grows quickly and displaces native plants.
 Forests containing privet tend to have less shrub diversity as well as a decreased density of herbaceous plants and trees.

-There is privet in patches all over Hillside Woods, with mature stands in the Meadow and intensive colonization between the Meadow and Vernal Pond.
-Many of the bushes in the Meadow have been removed.
+There are privet patches all over Hillside Woods, with mature stands in the Meadow and intensive colonization between the Meadow and Vernal Pond.
+Many of the bushes in the Meadow have been removed by volunteers.

 Native to Asia, jetbead forms a thick undergrowth which crowds out native plants and prevents the establishment of tree saplings.
 Additionally, it creates dense shade that impacts the native plants that require more sunlight.

-Jetbead is found in many of the same areas as privet.
+Jetbead is found in many of the same areas in Hillside Woods as privet: mainly between the Meadow and Vernal Pond and along Edgewood Avenue.

 Amur honeysuckle originates from China, where it grew along the Amur River, the tenth longest river in the world.
 In Hillside, amur honeysuckle leafs out earlier than most native plants.
 This creates unwanted shade, which impedes the growth of spring ephemerals and prevents the establishment of native tree seedlings.